bkoprucu/distributed-counter/README.md

 Project [distributedcounter-integrationtest](distributedcounter-integrationtest) Is a separate project, testing the service externally by using the client:  [`CounterClient`](distributedcounter-api/src/main/java/org/berk/distributedcounter/client/CounterClient.java)

-**I have implemented this using Jersey, to play with  it.
-From this version onward I will move the implementation to Spring Boot.**
+**This has been started as a Jersey practice project; from this version on the implementation will be moved to Spring Boot**

 ## Prerequisites
   To build:
-  * Maven 3
   * JDK 11

-  To run containers
+  To run containers:
   * Docker
   * Kubernetes